Implementing PLD in Foundation

 The Foundation SSP programs require Decodable Reading Books.
 Select from the following home reading and in-class group reading sets:

 Unsure what PLD programs the school already has or are needed?
-Print off the Foundation resource checklist.
+Print off the PLD Program Audit Form.
 This form can be used to establish current titles in the school but also to identify essential titles required for each classroom.

 The downloadable PLD Tracking Sheets are central to PLD’s approach.
 The sheets link the Foundation Teaching Sequence Manual with the Foundation Screening & Tracking Manual.
 Through mid and end of term progress checks, children’s abilities are plotted onto the Tracking Sheets, creating three groups, which form the basis of the targeted teaching.
 This process enables the classroom teacher to report on skill development of the class and simultaneously to establish an implementation plan.